Brandon Manley

 Columbus, OH 43210

 My research is currently centered around the proton spin puzzle.
-I am mainly interested in the small Bjorken x behavior of the helicity parton distribution functions and the orbital angular momentum distributions.
+I am mainly interested in how quarks and gluons make up the spin of the proton through the helicity parton distribution functions and the orbital angular momentum (OAM) distributions.
 My research will help us understand what we should see from the Electron Ion Collider .
-In terms of questions my thesis research is centered around the following two questions: 1) what is the behavior of the orbital angular momentum distributions of quarks and gluons inside the proton at small x? and 2) how can we measure the orbital angular momenta at the EIC?
+In terms of questions my research is centered around the following two big questions:

 My past research interests include dark matter production at the Large Hadron Collider (with the MilliQan collaboration), and CMS detector design.